 - trains students in how to communicate their research findings as technical papers and presentations at conferences and seminars

 - provides students with the opportunity to show mastery in a specific research project or research area of interest by writing and defending a thesis/project report or by passing a comprehensive exam

 The MS in Electrical Engineering is a 30 credit program.

-- At least 24 of the required 30 credits must be at the graduate level (500 series or higher); a grade of C or better is required for all graduate courses to be counted towards the degree.
+- At least 24 of the required 30 credits must be at the graduate level (500 level or higher); a grade of C or better is required for all graduate courses to be counted towards the degree.

 - As many as 6 credits of 400-level courses will be allowed to compensate for variations in the student’s background; a grade of B or better is required for them to be counted towards the degree.
 Undergraduate courses in excess of the 6-credit limit are allowed, but will not count for credit toward the degree.